-The most impressive thing in the Steven F. Udvar-Hazy Center, the Smithsonian National Air and Space Museum was the space shuttle Discovery.
-It boasts of being the longest-serving spacecraft.
+The most impressive exhibit in the Steven F. Udvar-Hazy Center, the Smithsonian National Air and Space Museum, was the space shuttle Discovery.
+It boasts of having been the longest-serving spacecraft.
 It flew as many as 39 times from 1984 to 2011.

 I saw some other interesting artifacts, too.

-This is a mobile quarantine facility for astronauts returning from the Moon.
+This is a mobile quarantine facility used for astronauts who returned from the Moon.
 It was intended to prevent the spread of lunar contagions by isolating the astronauts from other people.
 This facility was used by Apollo 11 astronauts.
-They stayed in it for 88 hours immediately after returning to the Earth.
+They stayed in it for 88 hours immediately after returning to Earth.

 These are Mars Pathfinder (right) and Sojourner (left).
-They are full-scale engineering prototypes for the craft that were launched in 1996 and landed on the Mars in 1997.
+They are full-scale engineering prototypes for the spacecraft that were launched and landed on Mars between 1996 and 1997.

-The Agena-B upper stage was used to launch different artificial satellites and space probes during the 1960s.
+The Agena-B upper stage was used to launch different satellites and space probes during the 1960s.

 The museum has an observation tower.
-I went up the tower and saw real, active airplanes approaching the Dulles Airport.
-I saw many airplanes both inside and outside the museum that day.
+I went up the tower and saw “real” airplanes approaching the Dulles Airport.
+Thus, I saw many airplanes both inside and outside the museum on that day.

 With my curiosity fully satisfied, I left the museum for the hotel.